nikoladevelops/godot-blast-bullets-2d/README.md

 ---
 ## How To Compile

+The easy way is to just fork the plugin, then go inside the GitHub Actions tab, and run the workflow for `full_plugin_compilation`, instead of `debug`.
+This easy process is due to using [godot-plus-plus template](https://github.com/nikoladevelops/godot-plus-plus) - allows for cross platform easy workflow when making Godot C++ GDExtension plugins

+#
+The hard way - doing it locally on your own devices

 If you want to modify the C++ code and add custom logic or fix issues:

 1. Install [Python](https://www.python.org/downloads/).